directus/directus/.changeset/rude-penguins-double.md

 '@directus/app': patch
 ---

-Add filter get existing operation keys without deleted operation keys
+Ensured new operation can reuse same key as previously deleted one in current flow editing session